tepease/cb50/projects/0/project-0.md

 * Type **git commit -am 'Add *name* motivation'** - the '-am' part is known as a flag.

 * Type **man git commit** to see more information about what flags are available for this command.
 No need to understand them all now.
 You can type **man** before any command to see the documentation.

+**Note** before you can do the next step you'll need to contact me in Slack and let me know you're ready to collaborate in GitHub.
+Then I can add you as a *collaborator*, and you'll be able to push to this repository!

 * Type **git push --set-upstream origin *name*** and again you can just type the first couple letters of your name before hitting tab, and enter.